rocky-linux/rocky-tools/README.md

 #### Katello clashes

-Katello installs it's own repositories via subscription-manager that are meant to replace the ones from CentOS, but it does not remove, or even disable, the corresponding CentOS repositories.
+Katello installs its own repositories via subscription-manager that are meant to replace the ones from CentOS, but it does not remove, or even disable, the corresponding CentOS repositories.
 This would cause issues to a normal running system, but it is especially problematic for migrate2rocky as it means that migrate2rocky cannot properly determine which repositories to remove and